Record keeping systems

 Some records may be destroyed after their legal retention period has expired (in most cases this period is seven years).

 Records should not be destroyed unless the association is absolutely certain that this can be done both safely and legally.
-An association should have a policy on storing and destroying records.
-No record should be destroyed without the appropriate authorisation.
+An association should have a policy on storing and destroying records and no records should be destroyed without the appropriate authorisation.

 If the records of your association have not been destroyed, you may wish to consider passing them to the Battye Library.
 The Library maintains an extensive archive of the social history of Western Australia and its people and has expressed an interest in the records of defunct associations.